mkcr-innovations/integration-app-client/client/docs/ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement.md

 HasIntegrationId returns a boolean if a field has been set.

+### GetId

+`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) GetId() string`

+GetId returns the Id field if non-nil, zero value otherwise.

+### GetIdOk

+`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) GetIdOk() (*string, bool)`

+GetIdOk returns a tuple with the Id field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetId

+`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) SetId(v string)`

+SetId sets Id field to given value.

-### GetCustomized
+### HasId

-`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) GetCustomized() bool`
+`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) HasId() bool`

+HasId returns a boolean if a field has been set.

+### GetConfigurationState

+`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) GetConfigurationState() string`

-GetCustomized returns the Customized field if non-nil, zero value otherwise.
+GetConfigurationState returns the ConfigurationState field if non-nil, zero value otherwise.

-### GetCustomizedOk
+### GetConfigurationStateOk

-`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) GetCustomizedOk() (*bool, bool)`
+`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) GetConfigurationStateOk() (*string, bool)`

-GetCustomizedOk returns a tuple with the Customized field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetConfigurationStateOk returns a tuple with the ConfigurationState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCustomized
+### SetConfigurationState

-`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) SetCustomized(v bool)`
+`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) SetConfigurationState(v string)`

-SetCustomized sets Customized field to given value.
+SetConfigurationState sets ConfigurationState field to given value.

-### HasCustomized
+### HasConfigurationState

-`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) HasCustomized() bool`
+`func (o *ScenarioDtoElementsInnerElementAppliedToIntegrationsInnerElement) HasConfigurationState() bool`

-HasCustomized returns a boolean if a field has been set.
+HasConfigurationState returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)